ShepherdJerred-homework/seminar-presentation/PITCHME.md

   \end{bmatrix}
 $$

+Note:
-^ fov is the of field, or the angle of the area that is visible ^ z near is the closest visible z coordinate
+ fov is the of field, or the angle of the area that is visible
+Note:
+ z near is the closest visible z coordinate
+Note:
-^ z far is the furthest visible z coordinate
+ z far is the furthest visible z coordinate

 ---